LennartPNL/Learn-Python/README.md

 much more than the languages i'm being taught in college at the moment.
 Feel free to use, copy and share this code however and wherever you want.

-I am not a sad little wanker that accuses you of plagiarism over one line of code.
 All of the code in this repository can be used anywhere without my permission.